 You might not realize it, but mice love to enter a cottage through the gap at the bottom of old wooden doors.
 The best way to block this for winter involves a piece of metal drip edge of the sort normally used to protect the edges of a roof.
 It makes an ideal mouse excluder because the little darlings can’t chew through the metal.
 As the last thing you do after you close the cottage door for the winter, fasten a length of drip edge along the outside bottom edge so the metal is tight to the floor or threshold.
 Remove it when you come back in the spring, then swing the door open.
 Your dishes of mouse seed might not even be touched.

 Got vermin-inviting holes in parts of your cottage structure?
 Copper blocker mesh is the best way to plug them.
 It looks just like the material some kitchen scouring pads are made of, except it comes in a roll.
 I buy mine from Lee Valley Tools.
 Cut off what you need, then stuff the copper into cracks and gaps with a stick.
 It’s permanent, rot-proof and it excludes everything from insects to squirrels.

-Putting the cottage to bed for winter isn’t always easy, but we love these places so we keep doing it and keep enjoying the family traditions created by the lake.
+Putting the cottage to bed for winter isn’t always easy.
+We love these places so we keep doing it and keep enjoying the family traditions created by the lake.
 Learning new tricks for doing the big autumn chore is all part of the lakeside lifestyle.